 It doesn’t matter what aspect of your business or organization you’re talking about.
-Whether it’s sales, customer service, product development, or any other aspect of your company, one question takes precedence over all others: What’s the ROI? u’re a C-level executive or business owner, you want to know exactly how the decisions you’re making are impacting your bottom line.
+Whether it’s sales, customer service, product development, or any other aspect of your company, one question takes precedence over all others: What’s the ROI?
+If you’re a C-level executive or business owner, you want to know exactly how the decisions you’re making are impacting your bottom line.
 As a departmental manager, it’s important to keep track of how your employees’ activities contribute to (or fail to contribute to) overall profitability.
 And if you’re a salesperson or other company employee, it’s safe to assume that the easiest way to move up the food chain is to demonstrate the ROI of your work to the powers that be.

 With our clients, we often point to year-over-year proportional improvements in returns as an indicator of an incentive program’s success.
 As any savvy executive or business owner knows, though, returns alone don’t tell the whole story.
 Costs are just as important, and you need to take them into account when determining return on investment for any program you implement.
 This raises some important questions: